 Big Sur California, USA Travel Guide

-Beyond the famous spots, Big Sur is rich with natural attractions and lesser-known spots waiting to be explored by those who venture slightly off the main path.
+Beyond the famous spots, The Greatest meeting of land and sea is rich with natural attractions and lesser-known spots waiting to be explored by those who venture slightly off the main path.

-Public access to the beach beneath the falls is prohibited.
+Public entry to the beach beneath the falls is prohibited.
 Visit in the early part of the day for best light on the falls and cove.
 Parking is small and fills quickly.
 Look into booking a Big Sur sightseeing tour for easy access to views.

 Approx. 3 miles south of Carmel-by-the-Sea.
 Operating hours typically 8 AM-5 PM.
 Day-use fee: $10-$15 per vehicle.